nudgebg/egvinsulin/docs/best-practices.md

 ## Patient ids are maintained
 We don't change the original patient ID (even if they are non-numerical).
 Therefore, there is no guarantee that patient IDs are monotonically increasing from 1.

+## CGM out of range values.
+Some datasets set glucose below/above ranges to 40/400, others use special indicators such as 39,401.
+We replace these with 40,400.
+However, some datasets like Loop contain sensors that provie readings above range (1 patient as far as we know).
+This information is also clipped to be consistent.